About application resources

 From the Designer main navigation menu, you can access and manage a variety of resources that can be used in your applications, such as:

 - Business Controls for setting up and manage your hours of business, holidays (and other special days), emergency flags, and data tables.

 - Bot Registry for adding the bot resources you want to use in your applications.

 - Speech Grammars for defining lists of phrases or options that a customer can provide as input to an application.

-- Media Resources for managing voice recordings and other audio-related settings.
+- Media Collections for managing voice recordings and other audio-related settings.

 - Digital Resources for managing resources related to digital applications, such as standard responses and customized messages for chats.

 - Shared Modules, which are smaller applications that you can use in other applications.

 - Admin resources for managing resources available to users with Designer Administrator role privileges (if you are not assigned this role, you will not see this item in the navigation bar).